On-site Wastewater disposal system inspectors License Application/Renewal

 Current Submittal Requirements

-- Proof from Missouri Department of Health and Senior Services of valid certification as an on-site sewage disposal system inspector.
+- Proof from Missouri Department of Health and Senior Services of valid certification as an on-site wastewater disposal system inspector.
 Contact them at 573-751-6400 for more information.

-- Third Party licenses are valid for 2 years, until December 31, in years ending in odd numbers.
+- On-site Wastewater Inspector licenses are valid for 2 years, until December 31, in years ending in odd numbers.
 As such, if you are first applying for your license at any time in an even numbered year, the full fee of $200 for an active license will apply.
 Conversely, if you apply at any time in an odd numbered year, the fee for an active license is $100.

 - $25 one-time processing fee due for first time applicants.